Skip to Content

 Before you switch, don’t ditch your digits

-Now that you know the answer to “Can I keep my number when I switch carriers?,” you can confidently make the switch from your current carrier without losing your current number.
+Now that you know all about number transfers (or porting, as they say in the industry), you can confidently make the switch from your current carrier without losing your current number.
 Still deciding where to bring that number of yours?
-Mint Mobile offers an introductory plan for new customers for $15/mo for three months* ($45 total, equivalent to $15/mo) on the nation’s largest 5G network.
-We’ve also got a Care Team that can help you along the way (although you’re now a number porting pro, so you may not need ‘em).
-And if you’re also wondering.
-“How long does it take to switch carriers?,” “Should I switch carriers?,” or how to switch phone carriers without paying…we’ve got you.
+Mint Mobile offers premium wireless on the nation’s largest 5G network with plans starting at $15/month*.
+We’ve also got a Care Team that can help you along the way (although you’re now a number transfer pro, so you may not need ‘em).
+Click here to learn why Mint Mobile is the best fit for that phone number of yours.

 *New activation and upfront payment for 3-month plan req’d.
 Taxes and fees extra.
 Addt’l restrictions apply.
 Unlimited customers using >40/GB will experience lower speeds.
 Video streams at ~480p.